hennamusick/File-Generator/README.md

 # spring-boot-test-typescript
-Technologies: spring-boot, typescript
+@Technologies: spring-boot, typescript
-Task: Generating typescript files with all the details of entity classes
+@Task: Generating typescript files with all the details of entity classes